 The first evidence that horses had stolen my heart came to light when I was visiting Scotland at just 2 years old.
 I disappeared when out on a walk one day, only to be found in a field of horses with my arms wrapped around the leg of a clydesdale!
 Since then, the majority of my life has revolved around these beautiful, spiritual animals, in one way, shape or form.

-Since then, I have spent most of my adult life learning directly from the horse … first and foremost (rather than from text books).
-Years have been spent studying horses in feral herds and various domestic environments, as well as undertaking full body dissections and workshops to learn first hand how the horse works mechanically and biomechanically.
+Since then, I have spent most of my life learning directly from the horse … first and foremost.
+Years have been spent studying horses in feral herds and various domestic environments, as well as undertaking full body dissections and workshops to learn first hand how the horse 'actually' works mechanically and biomechanically.
 I’ve seen first hand evidence of how the pressures and environments imposed on the domestic horse damages them mentally, emotionally and physically, and it is this that has driven me to learn more and more, and to impart my knowledge to as many willing human ears as possible in order to help as many horses as I can to lead happier, healthier, more comfortable and fulfilling lives with their human partners.

 I am blessed to have had the opportunity throughout my life to spend many hours working and riding alongside different horsemen and women worldwide - and there’s always been something to learn from every single one of them, even if it’s what NOT to do!!